Every finite group is the group of self homotopy equivalences of an elliptic space: Introduction

 \begin{corollary} For every $n \in{\mathbb N}$, $n>1$, there are functorial semi-norms on singular homology in degree $d=415 + 160n$ that are positive and finite on certain homology classes of simply connected spaces. \end{corollary}

 This paper is organized as follows.
-In Section \ref{geomreal}, for any finite connected graph $\G$, we construct a minimal Sullivan algebra $\M_\G $ such that its group of self-homotopy equivalences, $ \E (\M_\G)$, is isomorphic to the automorphims group of the graph, $\Aut (\G)$.
+In Section \ref{geomreal}, for any finite connected graph $\G$, we construct an elliptic minimal Sullivan algebra $\M_\G $ such that its group of self-homotopy equivalences, $ \E (\M_\G)$, is isomorphic to the automorphims group of the graph, $\Aut (\G)$.
 The construction, restricted to a suitable category of graphs, gives a contravariant faithful functor injective on objects (see Remark \ref{contrafunctor}).
 This algebra $\M_\G$ is inspired on \cite{AL2} where some examples of minimal Sullivan algebras, verifying that the monoid of homotopy classes of self-maps is neither trivial nor infinite, are constructed, thus disproving a conjecture of Copeland-Shar \cite{C-S}.
 Our construction gives infinitely many examples of this nature (see Theorem \ref{sullgraph}).
 In Section \ref{inflexibledgca}, we upgrade our construction in order for it to be the rational homotopy type of an inflexible manifold $M$.

 For the basic facts about graphs, we refer to \cite{bollo}.
-Only simple graphs $\G = (V, E)$ will be considered.
-This means that they do not have loops and they are not directed, that is, for any $u $ vertex in $V$, the edge $(u, u) $ is not in $E$ and, if an edge $(v, w) $ is in $E$, then $(w, v)$ is also in $E$.
+Only simple graphs $\G = (V, E)$ are considered.
+This means that they do not have loops and they are not directed, that is, for any $u $ vertex in $V$, the edge $(u, u)$ is not in $E$ and, if an edge $(v, w) $ is in $E$, then $(w, v)$ is also in $E$.
 We refer to \cite{FHT2} for basic facts in rational homotopy theory.
 Only simply connected $\Q$-algebras of finite type are considered.
 If $W$ is a graded rational vector space, we write $\Lambda W$ for the free commutative graded algebra on $W$.
 This is a symmetric algebra on $W^{\text{even}}$ tensored with an exterior algebra on $W^{\text{odd}}$.
-A Sullivan algebra is a commutative differential graded algebra which is free as commutative graded algebra on a simply connected graded vector space $W$ of finite dimension in each degree and whose differential has de property that if $\omega \in W^{r}$ then $d (\omega) \in \Lambda (W ^{< r})$.
+A Sullivan algebra is a commutative differential graded algebra which is free as commutative graded algebra on a simply connected graded vector space $W$ of finite dimension in each degree.
 It is minimal if in addition $d(W) \subset \Lambda^{\geq 2}W$.
 A Sullivan algebra is pure if $d= 0$ on $W^{\text{even}}$ and $d (W^{\text{odd}}) \subset W^{\text{even}}$.